GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

 </div>

 #### State Space
-Building on [1], we leverage a memory of previous observations and actions to enable the agent to implicitly reason about its own dynamics.
+Building on {% cite atanassov2024curriculumbasedreinforcementlearningquadrupedal %}, we leverage a memory of previous observations and actions to enable the agent to implicitly reason about its own dynamics.
 We concatenate over a window of $N$ timesteps:
 - Base linear velocity $\mathbf{v}\in\mathbb{R}^{3\times N}$
 - Base angular velocity $\boldsymbol{\omega}\in\mathbb{R}^{3\times N}$
 - Joint positions $\mathbf{q}\in\mathbb{R}^{12\times N}$ and velocities $\dot{\mathbf{q}}\in\mathbb{R}^{12\times N}$